2025-26 Edition

 Fundamentals of high-performance computing, covering both theory and practice.
 Topics include performance analysis and tuning, design of parallel and I/O efficient algorithms, basics of parallel machine architectures, and current/emerging programming models (shared memory, distributed memory, and accelerators).

-Prerequisite: EECS 215 or COMPSCI 260.
-EECS 215 with a grade of B- or better.
-COMPSCI 260 with a grade of B- or better
+Prerequisite: EECS 215 with a minimum grade of B- or COMPSCI 260 with a minimum grade of B-.

 EECS 226.
 Embedded System Software.
 4 Units.